Great Lakes Recovery

 Lake Trout Recovering In Lake Huron After 40 Years Of Effort

-A fish that almost went extinct in the Great Lakes is on its way to a full recovery now in Lake Huron.
+A fish that was nearly wiped out of the Great Lakes is on its way to a full recovery now in Lake Huron.
 Lake trout are suddenly doing what biologists have been trying to get them to do for more than 40 years: make babies.
 The change might mean a more stable and resilient ecosystem in the future.

 Jim Johnson didn't think he'd see the day when lake trout recovered in Lake Huron.
 Johnson runs Michigan’s Fisheries Research Station in Alpena.
 He’s been working on the lake for 25 years and for most of that time it looked hopeless.

 "I felt we were so completely stymied by one thing after another after another," he recalls.
 "The litany of challenges working against the reestablishment of a self-sustaining lake trout population seemed insurmountable."

 The federal government has hatched almost 100 million lake trout since 1972 and put them in Lake Huron, but those stocked fish couldn’t seem to reproduce, until recently.
 Among the persistent problems were invasive species like sea lamprey and alewives, both from the Atlantic Ocean.